 We’ve had several new hires, including Vladimir Stojanovic, a co-founder of Ayar Labs who is now on-board full-time leading system architecture.
 In the short time he’s been on board, we’ve already engaged with several partners and customers to scope out novel I/O solutions for their platforms.

 Once again, we had members of our leadership team speaking at various scientific conferences.
 Roy Mead, VP of Manufacturing, spoke at ECTC on “Photonics on the Cutting-Edge of Technology Evolution” and Mark Wade, President and co-founder, was at SPHPC presenting a paper on “In-Package Optical I/O: Solving the Electrical I/O Bottleneck”.

 Ayar Labs is building technology that uses light to transfer data instead of electricity (in-package photonics).
-This enables more data to move in and out chips faster and at lower power.
-The net result: computers will be able to solve bigger problems faster (better weather prediction, better medicines, safer cars, etc) and 5G networks can handle more calls and data (you can stream that movie faster and with fewer glitches on your smart phone), to name just a few benefits.
+This enables more data to move in and out of chips faster and with less power.
+The net result: computers will be able to solve bigger problems faster (better weather prediction, better medicines, safer cars, etc.) and 5G networks can handle more calls and data (you can stream that movie faster and with fewer glitches on your smart phone), to name just a few benefits.

-And now the journey continues… This week our CEO Charlie Wuischpard and I will be attending ISC’19 in Frankfurt to meet with the HPC’s leading researchers, national labs, and industry partners.
+And now the journey continues…this week, our CEO, Charlie Wuischpard, and I will be attending ISC’19 in Frankfurt to meet with the HPC’s leading researchers, national labs, and industry partners.
 It’ll be Ayar Labs’ first time at this conference and I’m excited to meet many of my good friends and colleagues and share our technology.
-If you happen to be there and want to connect, please reach out by linked-in!
+If you happen to be there and want to connect, please reach out via LinkedIn!
 See you on the road…